 - Health.
 The physical and mental health of your future surrogate is by far the most important quality to establish.
 A woman that is generally healthy and relatively fit is a good place to start, as pregnancy will put a great deal of stress on the body.
 It will be established early on that the potential surrogate is disease free, mentally healthy, and without prior pregnancy complications.
 A surrogate should also already be living a healthy lifestyle (drug-free, healthy diet, etc).

 - Responsible.
 Any woman considering taking on the role of a gestational surrogate should fully acknowledge the huge responsibility they are undertaking.
 They should be willing to closely follow all doctors’ orders.
-Becoming pregnant through surrogacy is a complicated and intricate process, and demands that strict guidelines, procedures, and medications are taken seriously.
+Becoming pregnant through surrogacy is a complicated and intricate process, and demands that strict guidelines and procedures are taken seriously.
 A surrogate should also show responsibility in the general way they live their daily life.
 Does she always wear a seat belt?
 Does she refrain from dangerous activities?

 - Communicative.
 Communication is key to a healthy surrogate/intended parent relationship.
 Early on in the relationship, both parties should establish their personal expectations regarding communication.
 At the very least, communication should involve updates about medical appointments and procedures.
 Some relationships will establish a schedule of sorts, like a weekly phone call or e-mail.
 Being that this is a long and intimate (and fun!) process, many surrogates and IPs become close, engaging in almost daily communication and updates about every little kick and flutter.
 Whatever your unique relationship ends up being, communication that everyone is comfortable with is vital.
 A surrogate should also show an ability to communicate with the agency and any doctors involved in an effective and timely manner.